Georgia School for the Deaf: Residential students

-GSD's residential program allows students to access and experience Deaf culture, a unique cultural and linguistic identity.
-They create long-lasting friendships, develop appropriate social skills, and can be involved in sports and after-school activities.

 Students are transported to their homes every weekend.

 Athletics

-Georgia School for the Deaf has a varsity basketball team for girls and boys, a football team, a soccer team, and a volleyball team.
+Georgia School for the Deaf has a varsity basketball team for girls and boys and a girls volleyball team.
+It the past the school has had football, soccer, and track and field programs, but these are not offered as of 2024.

 The female and male varsity basketball teams at GSD compete in the Mason-Dixon Tournament yearly.
 In 2008 the GSD Lady Tigers won the Mason-Dixon Tournament; it was their first win since 1980.

-The GSD football team competes against deaf and hearing schools.
-They use their hearing disadvantage to their benefit by using sign language in their huddles and mental rhythmic plays.
+The GSD football team competed against deaf and hearing schools.
+They used what some would call their "hearing disadvantage" to their benefit by using sign language in their huddles and mental rhythmic plays.

 Athletes

 Willie Brown played basketball at GSD.
 In his sophomore year he was 6 ft 6 in and averaged 28 points, 12 rebounds a game.
 He was voted the number one high school player in northwest Georgia.
 Brown holds the school record of 2,016 points over four years in basketball at GSD.
 After graduating, he pursued college basketball at Hofstra University in New York, where he played alongside hearing teammates.